-In Fall 2015, the Bachelor of Health Studies was approved by the Council of University/College President's of NJ.
+In the Fall of 2015, the Bachelor of Health Studies was approved by the Council of University/College Presidents of NJ.
 The first class will be admitted in Fall 2016.

-In Fall 2015, the Bachelor of Science in Nursing program is launched at the Florham campus.
-Expansion of programs at Florham occurred soon afterwards that have included the MSN Family Psych/Mental Health and Adult Gerontology Nurse Practitioner programs (Spring, 2017), the Bachelor of Health Studies (Fall, 2017), and the admission of transfer students in the undergraduate nursing program (Spring, 2017).
+In the Fall of 2015, the Bachelor of Science in Nursing program is launched at the Florham campus.
+Expansion of programs at Florham occurred soon afterwards that have included the MSN Family Psych/Mental Health and Adult Gerontology Nurse Practitioner programs.